geoadmin/tool-geocat/README.md

 # Geocat scripts and tools
-Test.
 Scripts and tools for the (meta)data management of geocat.ch.
 This does not contain the geocat.ch application !
 ### Tools

 * **AddCoupledResource**